axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/dropdown/README.md

 ### onChange

 The function-valued attribute `onChange` can be used as a callback prop for React and other frameworks.
 The callback is invoked whenever the selected dropdown option changes.
-Its only parameter is an event-like object with `{target:{value,index}` structure, where `value` is the currently selected value and `index` is its 0-based index.
+Its only parameter is an event-like object with `{target:{value,index,name}` structure, where `value` is the currently selected value, `index` is its 0-based index and `name` is the visible text corresponding to `value`.

 _Important_: This attribute can also be used natively.
 However, in this case the event parameter passed conforms to the **change** event described below.